get543/Windows-Scripting/README.md

 - Reset windows update
 - Reset windows network

 # `scrcpy-noconsole.vbs`
 - A script to launch scrcpy no console with specific options

+# `ytdlpscript.ps1`
+- A script to use yt-dlp with easy to use presets.